vitaFrui/relic-app/README.md

 If you opt to, though, you can retrieve the source code and package the project yourself.

 #### Clone
-Clone the project from the Github repository.
+Clone the project from the Github repository and navigate into the project directory.
 ```
 $ git clone https://github.com/vitaFrui/relic-app.git
+...
+$ cd relic-app
 ```

 #### Build